create3000/x_ite/docs/_posts/components/VolumeRendering/SegmentedVolumeData.md

 SegmentedVolumeData displays a segmented voxel dataset with different RenderStyle nodes.

-The SegmentedVolumeData node belongs to the **VolumeRendering** component and its container field is *children.* It is available since X3D version 3.3 or later.
+The SegmentedVolumeData node belongs to the **VolumeRendering** component and its default container field is *children.* It is available since X3D version 3.3 or later.

 ## Hierarchy